Alex19844/WebDriverTask2/README.md

  The "WebDriverTask2" project has been created.
 SeleniumTests.cs file has been added for tests.

- There is a problem with bypassing the Selenium website security protection.
+ I faced a problem with bypassing the Selenium website security protection.
 So there are only 10 commits available per day.
  First I had to use an already created commit for testing.
 Then I used the ExpressVPN to successfully test my code.

  All functionality is implemented.